 Understanding state bankruptcy exemptions

-In the United States, states can determine the exemptions available in bankruptcy cases filed within their borders.
+In the United States, each state can determine its bankruptcy exemptions.
 Some states allow defaulters to choose between federal and state bankruptcy exemptions, while others only mandate using state exemptions.

 Exemptions determine the property and assets a debtor can keep in a bankruptcy case.
 Thus, the choice between state and federal exemptions can significantly impact the case's outcome.